SpongePowered/SpongeDocs/source/plugin/internals/access-transformers.rst

 and fields, not the string parameter passed to the reflection call.

 As a solution, ForgeGradle supports using access transformers (or AT) that automatically make the specified methods/fields public so you can reference them directly (without reflection).
-While they are primarily intented for usage with the Minecraft code base, they can be also applied to classes from other projects.
+While they are primarily intended for usage with the Minecraft code base, they can be also applied to classes from other projects.
 If configured in the JAR manifest of the plugin, SpongeVanilla and Forge will also apply them in production.